Simon Wintle

 Swiss Album patience

-Swiss Album patience cards manufactured by C. L. Wüst (Frankfurt), c.1900, with a different landscape on the reverse of each card.
-The court cards depict costumed figures along with shields from the cantons.
+Swiss Album patience cards by C. L. Wüst (Frankfurt), c.1900, with a different landscape on the reverse of each card.

 Lagos del Sur Souvenir